cloudmesh-community/book/chapters/cloud/virtualization.md

 In this section we cover introduction to underlying virtualization technologies used on some main stream platforms.

+Cloud providers, such as AWS, Azure, and Google, and OpenStack use for example QEMU and KVM technologies for compute instance virtualization.

 ### Selected Hardware Virtualization Technologies